-Schedule Three Pre-Submission Consultations (Office of Community Engagement, Data Science and Methods, Budget)
+Schedule Three Pre-Submission Consultations (Office of Community Engagement, Data Science and Methods, Budgetary Compliance and Allowability Review).
+Applicants are responsible for scheduling each of the following consultations.

-1. Office of Community Engagement Consultation The Office of Community Engagement

-(OCE) helps to link our researchers with local communities with the goal of ensuring that all people can benefit from scientific advances in prevention, treatment, and cure of HIV.
+1. Office of Community Engagement Consultation The Office of Community Engagement (OCE) helps to link our researchers with local communities with the goal of ensuring that all people can benefit from scientific advances in the prevention, treatment, and cure of HIV.
 The OCE utilizes a Community Consultative Group (CCG) of experts to provide constructive feedback and technical assistance to investigators on research proposals, grant applications, grant implementation, and research dissemination to effectively impact and engage communities affected by HIV.
-The value added by OCE consultations may include:
+The value added by OCE consultations may include: Access to perspectives from populations affected by HIV significance of your project to the populations you seek to engage, and 2) community engagement opportunities, including how you will engage communities in your project.

-- Access to perspectives from underrepresented populations affected by HIV - □ Improved feasibility and acceptability of research design, methods, and results - □ Improved application review scoring
+Access to perspectives from populations affected by HIV Improved feasibility and acceptability of research design, methods, and results Improved application review scoring